maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 embedding = np.array(embed_txt(list(catalog['TITLE'])))
 ```

 We will now reduce the dimension (300 currently) of the embedding to use it as features in our prediction.
-The Principal Component Analysis (PCA) is sensitive to scaling.
-It requires a scaling of the embedding values :
+The Principal Component Analysis (PCA) is sensitive to scaling, and requires a scaling of the embedding values :

 ```python
 scaler = MinMaxScaler(feature_range=[0, 1])
 data_rescaled = scaler.fit_transform(embedding)
 ```

-We can apply the PCA on the rescaled data, and see what percentage of the variance we are able to explain :
+We can apply the PCA on the rescaled data and see what percentage of the variance we are able to explain :

 ```
 pca = PCA().fit(data_rescaled)